sporkful/musubi-iOS/README.md

-# Musubi
+# musubi-iOS

-Version control and update notifications for Spotify playlists.

-Musubi is a full-stack application that enables Spotify users to version control playlists and get notified of updates on other users’ playlists.
+Musubi is a prototype iOS client for Spork, a full-stack project that enables Spotify users to version control playlists and collaborate using forks.

-Musubi-iOS is the iOS client, featuring:
-- intuitive UI design based on the official Spotify app, including global search, playlist editing, and playback control.
-- playlist version control, i.e. the ability to log the edit history of your playlists, "time-travel" to specific versions, and safely collaborate with others on a shared playlist.
-- playlist subscriptions, i.e. the ability to get notified when a playlist you're "subscribed" to gets updated.

 ## Usage

+### Option 1 - Apple App Store.

+Currently unavailable - coming soon!

+### Option 2 - Apple TestFlight.

+Please email musubi.developer@gmail.com for details.
+The process will involve downloading the official Apple TestFlight app and sharing with us the email address you use to register.

+### Option 3 - build from sources.

+This release does not contain all constants needed for the app to build correctly.
+Please email musubi.developer@gmail.com for additional information.